Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

 Equipped with the finalized categories, our next goal was to analyze all debate interactions.
-To scale the annotation process beyond manual labeling, we selected GPT-4o\cite{gpt-4o} due to its SOTA performance in annotating SE artifacts \cite{ahmed2024can}.
-Recent research has shown that LLMs like GPT-4o can effectively reduce the human effort required for manual dataset annotation while maintaining high-quality results~\cite{ahmed2024can}.
-To guide GPT-4o's annotation, we designed a detailed prompt that included (1) a description of the SE task being debated, (2) the format of the debate logs, (3) definitions of the debate interaction categories, (4) the expected output format (i.e., the identified categories of debate interaction patterns), and (5) three few-shot examples of debate logs paired with their assigned categories, which we curated from our initial human-coded set.
-The prompt used to conduct LLM-based data annotation for categorizing the underperforming cases of debate is shown in Figure~\ref{fig:gpt_prompt}.
+To scale the annotation process beyond manual labeling, we adopted an LLM-based annotation method to categorize the remaining underperforming debate logs.
+Recent research has shown that LLMs can effectively reduce the human effort required for manual dataset annotation while maintaining high-quality results~\cite{ahmed2024can, zhou2025}.

+Following best practices for LLM-based annotation of SE artifacts~\cite{ahmed2024can}\cite{zhou2025}, we designed a detailed prompt that included (1) a description of the SE task being debated, (2) the format of the debate logs, (3) definitions of the debate interaction categories, (4) the expected output format (i.e., the identified categories of debate interaction patterns), and (5) four few-shot examples of debate logs paired with their assigned categories, which we curated from our initial human-coded set.

-Before applying GPT-4o to the full set of underperforming cases, we validated its annotation performance on a subset of 52 debate logs that had been labeled by human annotators (excluding the three debate logs used as few-shot examples).
-GPT-4o achieved an inter-rater reliability (IRR) score of 88\%, indicating strong agreement with human judgments~\cite{ahmed2024can}.
-This high IRR score demonstrates that GPT-4o can serve as a reliable annotator for our dataset.
-Thus, we employed GPT-4o to categorize the remaining debate logs automatically.
-In total, we produced categorizations for a total of 272 underperforming cases of debate.
-The final results of this debate log categorization are presented in Section~\ref{section:result}.
+To select the base model for performing the LLM-based annotation, we experimented with three models that demonstrated SOTA performance in annotating SE artifacts, namely GPT-4o~\cite{gpt-4o}, Gemini~\cite{team2023gemini}, and DeepSeek~\cite{deepseek_chat}, as reported in prior studies~\cite{ahmed2024can, zhou2025}.
+We validated the annotation performance of each model on a subset of 260 debate logs that had been labeled by human annotators and selected the model with the highest agreement with human annotations to apply to the full set of underperforming cases.
+Underperforming cases are defined as instances where the judge found no acceptable answer from the MAD agent debate, yielding no task outcome (details on the underperforming debate cases are provided in Section~\ref{method_debate_cateogries}).

+As a result, GPT-4o achieved an inter-rater reliability (IRR) score of 87.3\%, Gemini achieved an IRR score of 83.8\%, and DeepSeek achieved an IRR score of 69.2\%.
+Following Ahmed et al.~\cite{ahmed2024can}, an agreement score above 0.5 indicates that LLM-provided annotations can safely replace human ratings for SE artifacts.
+These high IRR scores demonstrate that all three models can serve as reliable annotators for our dataset.
+We employed GPT-4o to categorize the remaining debate logs, as it achieved the strongest agreement with human judgments.